 After the three address bytes and the dummy bytes have been clocked in, additional clock cycles will result in OTP Security Register data being output on the SO pin.
-When the last byte (00007Fh) of the OTP Security Register has been read, the device will continue reading back at the beginning of the register (000000h).
+When the last byte (00007Fh) of the OTP Security Register has been read, the device will continue reading from the beginning of the register (000000h).
 No delays will be incurred when wrapping around from the end of the register to the beginning of the register.

-Deasserting the \overline{CS} pin will terminate the read operation and put the SO pin into a high-impedance state.
-The \overline{CS} pin can be deasserted at any time and does not require that a full byte of data be read.
+Deasserting the $\overline{\text{CS}}$ pin will terminate the read operation and put the SO pin into a high-impedance state.
+The $\overline{\text{CS}}$ pin can be deasserted at any time and does not require that a full byte of data be read.